Shamim is a NY-based NGO, registered as a non-profit organization under the number 4879589.

-Shamim is a registered non-profit and non-governmental organization.
-The name Shamim (Šamim) is derived from the word Samim, the original Hebrew word for incense and fragrances used at the Great Temple in Jerusalem as mentioned in Bible (Exodus 30:7, 30:34).
+The name Shamim (Šamim) is derived from the word Samim, the original Hebrew word for incense and fragrances used in the Great Temple in Jerusalem as mentioned in Bible (Exodus 30:7, 30:34).
 The offering of the incense (Ketoret) was the most prestigious and sacred of the services in the Temple.
-The Hebrew word Ketoret קטרת means also to bond or to connect.
+The Hebrew word Ketoret קטרת also means to bond or to connect.
 The Quran and Hadith mention that good fragrances are associated with all that is “close” to our Creator, like heaven.

 حبِّب إليَّ من دنياكم النساء والطيب، وجعلت قرة عيني في الصلاة. -رسول الله محمد صلى الله عليه وسلم